 Doesn't the fact that I pay my child's tuition give me automatic access to information?

 No. Schools are permitted to have a policy whereby the parents of a financially dependent child may have access to private education records without the child's consent, but M State does not have such a policy.
 You generally will need the student's written consent for private information, even if you financially support the student in whole or in part.

 Can't a college or university require students to sign a release to parents?

 No. Any release of privacy rights requested by the school must be voluntary.

 Is there any information that is public about students at a college or university?
 Each college or university defines certain data about its students as "directory information."
 This information was selected because M State officials determined that disclosing this information would not generally be considered an invasion of privacy.

 M State's definition of directory information can be found in the Student Handbook or on this website.
 It is subject to change.
 Directory information is available to anyone, and no student consent is required to release it.
 However, students have the right to suppress their directory data so that it is treated as private.
 For those students, school officials may not release their directory information without written consent or other legal authority.

 Where can I go for further information on the privacy of student records?
-Contact the M State Dean of Student Services at the campus your student is attending.
+Contact the director of student development services on the campus your student is attending.